Infinity (comic book): Prologue – The Tribute

 On a distant planet, an alien being known as Outrider returns (Outriders are genetically produced assassins that serve their masters) and brings a message about a planet known as Ahl-Agullo to another alien being, Corvus Glaive.
-Corvus Glaive relays this message for his master and asks if this pleases him.
-Corvus Glaive's master replies "yes" as the Outrider is sent on another mission.
-Corvus Glaive appears on Ahl-Agullo and demands a tribute from the king of the Ahl-Agullo and references that its planet's greatest warrior and son is dead.
-Corvus Glaive then reveals that the last time his master came to this world, he burned this world down and asks the king to pay a tribute.
-Returning to his master, Corvus Glaive gives his master Ahl-Agullo's tribute and asks if this tribute pleases him.
-Corvus' master Thanos replies "yes".
+Glaive relays this message for his master and asks if this pleases him.
+Glaive's master replies "yes" as the Outrider is sent on another mission.
+Glaive appears on Ahl-Agullo and demands a tribute from the king of the Ahl-Agullo and references that its planet's greatest warrior and son is dead.
+Glaive then reveals that the last time his master came to this world, he burned this world down and asks the king to pay a tribute.
+Returning to his master, Glaive gives his master Ahl-Agullo's tribute and asks if this tribute pleases him.
+Glaive's master Thanos replies "yes".
 The tribute is revealed to be a crate containing the severed heads of many Ahl-Agullo citizens.